 Registration, Start & Finish are in 'Trig Point Field', Aston Hill, Halton, Aylesbury, HP22 5NQ.
 The field is opposite Aston Hill Bike Park.

 The race route consists of 3 x 10 mile loops on forest trails and tracks within Wendover Woods, woodland operated by the Forestry Commission.
-The first loop will be a mile longer on a marshalled additional section right at the start, to ensure the distance comes up to 31 miles/ 50km.

 A map of the route and a downloadable GPX file can be found at the bottom of this page.
 The route has 6,000 feet of climb, and 6,000 feet of descent.